ChandrashekarCR/mgps_optimization/README.md

 ## 🙏 Acknowledgements

-> Supervised by Eran Elhaik, with input from Bijan Mousavi and Sreejith.
+> Supervised by Eran Elhaik, with input from Bijan Mousavi and Sreejith Remanan Pushpa.
 > For questions or contributions, open an issue or contact [Chandrashekar CR](mailto:ch1131ch-s@student.lu.se)

 ---